Mina's Garden - Integration support for what opened

 Not by policy.

-Client-side PII redaction
+Client-side PII redaction · live

-Separated data architecture
+Separated data architecture · live

-Abuse prevention without identity
+Abuse prevention without identity · in progress

 Distribution

-Retreat centers, clinics, and churches
+Retreat centers, clinics, and

-become the distribution layer.
+distribution layer.

 For participants

 Free integration support.
-Their data stays private.
+Their data stays private by architecture.

 For organizations